rvchauhan/javascript-server/CLIENT-SERVER.md

 If nothing is found there, the browser uses the DNS resolver, using the gethostbyname POSIX system call to retrieve the host information.

 ### gethostbyname
-gethostbyname first looks in the local hosts file, which on macOS or Linux is located in /etc/hosts, to see if the system provides the information locally.
+Gethostbyname first looks in the local hosts file, which on macOS or Linux is located in /etc/hosts, to see if the system provides the information locally.

 If this does not give any information about the domain, the system makes a request to the DNS server.